The Horrors of David Parker Ray, the Toy Box Killer

 The Toy Box was a semi-trailer that Ray had spent an estimated hundred thousand dollars renovating to turn into the perfect sexual torture chamber.
 The trailer was thoroughly soundproofed.
 He also had a gynecologist-type chair that his victims would be strapped into.

-Hanging on the walls were sex toys, rope, torture tools, and more, including graphic diagrams and explanations of the tortures that awaited its victims.
+Hanging on the walls was rope, torture tools, and more, including graphic diagrams and explanations of the tortures that awaited its victims.
 Ray had meticulously designed the space to cater to his sadistic desires

 It even included a handmade wooden box to cover the heads of his captives and terrorize them.